MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:43]** Sir, said I, I would know what the building of this tower signifies; as also I would be informed concerning this rock, and this gate;

-**[9:44]** And concerning the mountains, and the virgins, and the stones that did rise out of the deep, and were not cut, but put into the building just as they came forth; and why the ten stones were first laid in the foundation; then the twenty-five, then thirty-five; then forty?
+**[9:44]** And concerning the mountains, and the virgins, and the stones that did rise out of the deep, and were not cut, but put into the building just as they came forth; and why the ten stones were first laid in the foundation; then the twenty-five, then thirty-five, then forty?

 **[9:45]** Also concerning those stones that were put into the building, and again taken out, and carried back into their places?
 Fulfil, I pray, the desire of my soul as to all these things, and manifest all unto me.

-**[9:46]** And he said unto me; If thou shalt not be dull, thou shall know all, and shall see all the other things that are about to happen in this, tower: and shall understand diligently all these similitudes.
+**[9:46]** And he said unto me; If thou shalt not be dull, thou shall know all, and shall see all the other things that are about to happen in this tower: and shall understand diligently all these similitudes.

 **[9:47]** And after a few days we came into the same place where we had sat before; and he said unto me, Let us go unto the tower; for the Lord of it will come and examine it.